Indecent Exposure – Lewd Conduct in Michigan

 No one has to actually witness the crime, if they could 'reasonably infer' what was going on.
 In one case, a witness saw no actual flesh but testified that she saw the defendant with his hand in his lap 'going at it like gang busters.'
 This testimony was sufficient for a conviction for aggravated indecent exposure.

 In a case we handled, a man was at a park that had shuttered its bathrooms for the winter.
 He had a rather weak bladder and really had to go.
 He did not want to pee behind a tree as there were several cars nearby.
 He simply could not hold it long enough to drive to a gas station.
-In bladder desperation, he slumped down and neatly filled a 20 ounce pop bottle.
+In bladder desperation, he slumped down in his car seat and neatly filled a 20 ounce water bottle.
 A woman and her daughter about 75 feet away saw the man's hand in his lap 'doing something' and helpfully called the cops.
-The man was arrested and charged with indecent exposure – despite the fact that the witnesses saw nothing and his explanation of the dire circumstances and production of the neatly filled water bottle.
+The man was arrested and charged with indecent exposure – despite the fact that the witnesses saw nothing, his explanation of the dire circumstances, and production of the neatly filled bottle.

 Indecent Exposure and the Michigan Sex Offender Registry Act (SORA).